 P.S.S. | What advice or starting point would you give to anyone struggling with retailing in their salon?

 L.T. | In general, I think people who come to beauty salons are receptive.
 It’s all about the services; making people see what you have available.
 It’s their choice if they want to buy it or not.
 Ask for their current routine, find out what their needs and major concerns are.
 There’s an expression that goes: “you can’t sell unless you tell”.
 You have got to create the ambience, the right retail area that looks very professional and then you have to invest money to allow your staff to go on suppliers courses too… They will learn far more if they leave the salon for a day than if you train them in-house.

 Lynda Tarpey, director and founder of Pretty Woman, in Leeds, United Kingdom.

-If you’re interested in shaping a retail culture in your salon and learn the all the tricks to have retail flying off your shelves like never before, why not sign up for the Phorest Academy ‘Salon Retail’ Masterclass?
-Click here to save your spot at the next webinar.
+If you’re interested in shaping a retail culture in your salon and learn the all the tricks to have retail flying off your shelves like never before, why not check out the Phorest Academy ‘Salon Retail’ Masterclass?
+Click here to watch the retail masterclass webinar on demand now.

 Thanks for reading!